icdevs/ICEventsWG/draft_proposals_current/icrc72draft.md

 ## Publisher Life Cycle

 A publisher that would like to publish events must register it's publication with the Orchestrator canister.
-The Orchestrator canister is responsible for emitting an ICRC-72 event that provides the publisher with its assigned broadcaster canister(s).
+The Orchestrator canister is responsible for ensuring a broadcaster exists, notifying the broadcaster, and then the broadcaster will alert the publisher that it is ready to receive events by emitting an ICRC-72 event notification via icrc72_handle_notifications.

-This makes each publisher also as subscriber.
+This makes each publisher also as subscriber and there for the publisher should not start broadcasting events until after it has heard from a broadcaster that it is ready to listen.

+In order to ensure that the publisher only listens to broadcasters that are overseen by the orchestrator, the publisher should follow the subscriber workflow and query the orchestrator for a list of valid broadcasters before registering publications.

 Work flow:

+1. Publisher acts as a subscriber and queries valid broadcasters via the icrc72_get_valid_broadcasters endpoint.
-1. Publisher registers as a subscriber to the namespace `icrc72:publisher:sys:{principal as Text}` by calling the icrc72_register_subscription method.
+2. Publisher registers as a subscriber to the namespace `icrc72:publisher:sys:{principal as Text}` by calling the icrc72_register_subscription method.
-2. Publisher registers as a publisher for the events it will publish with by calling `icrc72_register_publication` and receives back a publicationId from the Orchestrator canister
+3. Publisher registers as a publisher for the events it will publish with by calling `icrc72_register_publication` and receives back a publicationId from the Orchestrator canister
-3. Publisher will receive broadcaster assignments via a notification that has a data structure as follows:
+4. Publisher will receive broadcaster assignments via a notification that has a data structure as follows:

   - `icrc72:publisher:broadcaster:add`: #Array[(Nat, Blob)] - ID of the publication and broadcaster to broadcast to
   - `icrc72:publisher:broadcaster:remove`: #Array(Nat) - ID for the notification
   - `icrc72:publisher:broadcaster:error`: Array[Map[("error", #Text), ("code", Nat)?, ("id",#Nat)]] - ID of the publication for which the error occurred

  4. The publisher will now be ready to broadcast.

  ### Event Structures